Kreativshikkk/Morphological_classification_of_galaxies/README.md

 Morphological classification of galaxies with machine learning

 ### learn_part.py:
-> builds, compiles and trains a model
+> Builds, compiles and trains a model

 ### test_part.py:
-> tests the trained model, using a new dataset
+> Tests the trained model, using a new dataset

 ### basecomplete.txt:
-> contains all of galaxy coordinates (declination, right ascension)
+> Contains all of galaxy coordinates (declination, right ascension)

 ### link_generator.py:
-> generates a file with requests for downloading an image of galaxy
+> Generates a file with requests for downloading an image of galaxy

 ### tkinterer.py:
-> a small application. helps us with sorting all images manually
+> A small application.
+Helps us with sorting all images manually

 ### astro_project.pdf:
-> our research paper (in Russian)
+> Our research paper (in Russian)